 The global viral inactivation market size was valued at USD 1.8 billion in 2016 and is expected to witness a CAGR of 12.5% during the forecast period.
-Global rise in the number of pharmaceutical and biopharmaceutical companies, increasing investment in the life sciences sector, rise in the number of drug launches & approvals, increase in funding by government for the development of pharmaceutical and biopharmaceutical industries are some of the major factors propelling growth of the market.
+The global rise in the number of pharmaceutical and biopharmaceutical companies, increasing investment in the life sciences sector, rise in the number of drug launches & approvals, increase in funding by government for the development of pharmaceutical and biopharmaceutical industries are some of the major factors propelling the growth of the market.

 Viral inactivation market revenue by product, 2014 - 2025 (USD million)

-In the recent years, a huge number of companies and other government bodies have invested heavily for the development of the life sciences segment.
+In recent years, a huge number of companies and other government bodies have invested heavily in the development of the life sciences segment.
 This has led to an overall increase in the number of new and alternative therapies for the treatment of diseases, such as stem cell therapy and cellular & gene therapy.
 Viral inactivation is a crucial process that is mandatory in the production of these products to prevent contamination and prevent any fatalities after human consumption.

 Viral inactivation is a vital part of the viral clearance process that is mandatory for any drug development process.
 Regulatory authorities such as FDA have intensified the need for viral inactivation in various applications such as cellular & gene therapy, vaccines, therapeutics, tissue & tissue products, stem cell products, and blood & blood products.
 This has allowed further growth of the market.

 A wide range of instruments aid in the process of viral inactivation.
-For instance, FlexAct VI developed by Sartorius AG, is a single-use technology that allows virus inactivation with the usage of low pH.
+For instance, FlexAct VI developed by Sartorius AG is a single-use technology that allows virus inactivation with the usage of low pH.
 The device is designed in a way to address the production capacity and tailored to adjust features like pH, pressure, temperature, pump speed, and fluid level.

 Virus inactivation is a vital process in the drug manufacturing companies that require sterilization of the media before product finalization.
 Thus, a wide range of methods is provided as services by many Contract Research Organizations (CROs).
 All safety and quality standards are maintained at such facilities as they provide efficient virus inactivation and planning of further steps in the drug development process.

 Based on application, the viral inactivation market is segmented into vaccines & therapeutics, stem cell products, blood & blood tissue products, tissue & tissue products, and cellular & gene therapy products.
-Vaccines & therapeutics is expected to grow at the fastest rate due to growth in biologics production and increase in government funding for the promotion of usage of biologics to treat diseases.
+Vaccines & therapeutics is expected to grow at the fastest rate due to growth in biologics production and an increase in government funding for the promotion of usage of biologics to treat diseases.
 Increasing R&D innovation in various other applications such as stem cell research and cellular & gene therapy has also been significantly contributing to the growth of the market.

-Stem cell products are procured from donors and the risk of contamination is high owing to the requirement of intense monitoring with respect to viral inactivation.
+Stem cell products are procured from donors and the risk of contamination is high owing to the requirement of intense monitoring concerning viral inactivation.
 Stem cell research has been increasing rapidly in developed countries like the U.S. and other European countries.
 This increase has contributed largely to the growth of the segment.
 Stem cell research has been pursued largely to gain a deeper insight into human health and discover new ways to treat illnesses & diseases.

 U.S viral inactivation market revenue by application, 2014 - 2025 (USD million)

 With a global rise in the number of transplantation procedures, there has been an increase in tissue and tissue products.
 Since the risk of viral contamination from donors is very high, the need for viral inactivation in these products is tremendous.
-Most of the times, solvent detergent is a preferred choice of viral inactivation in these instances.
+Most of the time, solvent detergent is a preferred choice of viral inactivation in these instances.
 Low pH is another method that is used for viral inactivation in blood tissue and tissue products.

 In most cases, the sources of vaccines and therapeutics are mammalian cell cultures, bacteria, insect cell culture, plant cell culture, mice, humans, avian cell culture, and yeast (in some cases).
 Inactivation of viruses in these cases is an integral part of safety and assessment procedures, making the intended product safe for human usage.
-Thus, the growth of the market of viral inactivation has been significant owing to consistent usage of viral inactivation products in applications, such as cellular & gene therapy, stem cell products, and tissue & tissue products.
+Thus, the growth of the market of viral inactivation has been significant owing to the consistent usage of viral inactivation products in applications, such as cellular & gene therapy, stem cell products, and tissue & tissue products.

-Stringent regulatory requirements for therapeutic agents ensure safety of the product, for human use.
+Stringent regulatory requirements for therapeutic agents ensure the safety of the product, for human use.
 Usage of techniques like solvent detergent, low pH, pasteurization, and other methods is found commonly in biopharmaceutical companies to ensure the safety of the product.
 Companies make use of single-use systems or bioreactors to perform these procedures and conduct viral inactivation.